AhmedAshrafAZ/cms-downloader/README.md

 This script is created to automate downloading the content from the GUC-CMS platform.
 It fetches the courses you are subscribed in, creates a folder for each course, downloads the content (ALL the content), each file in its corresponding week folder.
 Et voila!
 Everything is downloaded 🔥🔥

+## Prepare your machine (if windows machine)

+1. Download [Node.js](https://nodejs.org/en/) the LTS version then install it.
+The usual install just next next...

+2. Download [Git Bash](https://git-scm.com/downloads) the windows version and also the usual install.
+Just tick the option of creating a desktop icon

+3. You should be ready to move to the next step (How to run)

 ## How to run

 1. Clone the repo